fahadAziz44/software-engineering-test-task/ARCHITECTURE.md

 ## High-Level Architecture

-The system follows a cloud-native microservice architecture deployed on Google Kubernetes Engine (GKE Autopilot) with a managed PostgreSQL database.
+The system follows a cloud-native microservice architecture designed for deployment on Google Kubernetes Engine (GKE Autopilot) with a managed PostgreSQL database.

+**Note:** Deployments are currently disabled for portfolio showcase purposes.
+See [kubernetes/README_GKE.md](./kubernetes/README_GKE.md) for deployment setup.

 ```
 ┌────────────────────────────────────────────────────────────────────┐